 This course focuses on the troubleshooting and repair of hydraulic/pneumatic circuits with an emphasis on the integration with mechanical systems.
-Troubleshooting techniques are introduced and applied in determining the cause of actual systems faults that will be placed in lab equipment by the instructor.
+Troubleshooting

-462-110 Maintenance Machining Tech, Advanced 3.00
+462-110 Maintenance Machining Tech.
+Advanced 3.00

-Advanced Maintenance Machining Technology gives students an opportunity to expand their maintenance machining skills and learn new techniques.
-A combination of lecture and practical lab exercises will expose students to: taper turning and boring, sine plate application and use, advanced tooling selection and appplication, hard cutting, OD and ID grinding and CNC milling using conversational language programming.
-PREREQUISITES: Course 462-101 - Maintenance Machining
+Advanced Maintenance Machining

+Technology gives students an opportunity to

+expand their maintenance machining skills

+and learn new techniques.
+A combination

+of lecture and practical lab exercises will

+expose students to: taper turning and

+boring, sine plate application and use,

+advanced tooling selection and appplication,

+hard cutting, OD and ID grinding and CNC

+milling using conversational language

+programming.
+PREREQUISITES: 462-101 Maintenance Machining

-462-503 Industrial Mechanic Fundamentals I 1.00
+462-503 Industrial Mechanic Fundamentals I